-FL §12-204(g)(1) specifically permits the inclusion of "work-related child care
+FL §12-204(g)(1) specifically permits the inclusion of "work-related child care expenses" and states:

 [A]ctual child care expenses incurred on behalf of a child due to employment . . . shall be added to the basic obligation and shall be divided between the parents in proportion to their adjusted actual incomes. [] Child care expenses